-Erlang has been used to implement robust systems using a software architecture containing a set of supervisors and a hierarchy of increasingly simple implementations of the same functionality [5].
+Erlang has been used to implement robust systems using a set of supervisors and a hierarchy of increasingly simple implementations of the same functionality [54].
 The supervisors monitor the computation for errors.
 If an error is detected, the system falls back to a simpler implementation in the hierarchy.
-Ericsson has used this approach in their telephone switches.
+Ericsson has taken this approach in their telephone switches.
 Bristlecone is complementary to the supervisor approach - while the supervisor approach gives the developer complete control of the recovery process, the downside of this approach is that it requires the developer to manually develop multiple implementations of the same functionality.
-Bristlecone requires minimal develop effort - it can automatically perform recovery using only the task declarations.
+Bristlecone requires minimal development effort and could potentially make recovery cost effective for a larger set of applications.
 Furthermore, while a shared but minor fault could cause the entire Erlang implementation hierarchy to fail, in many cases Bristlecone may be able to execute around the fault and still provide nearly complete functionality.